freeCodeCamp/guide/src/pages/git/git-clone/index.md

 The `git clone` command allows you to copy a remote repository onto your local machine.

 First, find the remote repository for the project you're working on or interested in - this can also be your fork of a project.
 Next, copy the url for it.
-For example, if you've forked the freeCodeCamp guides repository, the url looks like `https://github.com/YOUR-GITHUB-USERNAME/guides.git`.
+For example, if you've forked the freeCodeCamp guides repository, the url should look like `https://github.com/YOUR-GITHUB-USERNAME/guides.git`.

-In the command line on your local machine, navigate to where you want to save the project in your working directory.
+In the command line on your local machine, navigate to the directory you want to clone the repository in.
 Finally, run the `git clone` command:

 ```shell
 git clone URL-OF-REPOSITORY